A Winter Wonderland Stay at Andreas Wine Estate

 With winter in full force, nothing comes close to sitting by a logged wood fire, accompanied by a bottle of Shiraz and, a good book.
 Fortuitously, this is exactly what we came to experience at the luxurious Andreas Wine Estate in Wellington.

-There’s a clear distinguish between old world charm meets modern in the main home; where many of the antique pieces stand in its original state.
-A communal dining area, two sitting spots with initial brick fireplaces filled with beautiful ornaments and reading material make for comfortable living.
+There’s a clear distinction between old-world charm meets modern in the main home; where many of the antique pieces stand in its original state.
+A communal dining area, two sitting spots with initial brick fireplaces filled with beautiful ornaments, and reading material make for comfortable living.

 Henry de Koker, Guesthouse Manager to the 4.5-hectare vineyard, greeted us during the downpour of rain and, chatted to us like we knew each other for years.
 It’s very rare that managers interact with guests with such enthusiasm and, pride.
 One can chat for hours about what makes Wellington so unique and, sharing our travel stories.

 When it comes to accommodations in the heart of winter, being cosy and warm is essential and that’s what Andreas has to offer.
 Walking up along the wooden-floored staircase that leads to a more intimate lounge area, it’s definitely a place for a romantic getaway.